ElteHupkes/metaphoric/content/2013-04-20-16-39-metaphoric-in-git.md

 After a while of having Metaphoric lay dormant (the last thing I posted was back in 2011), I started thinking about what I could improve in order for me to actually start using it.
 It's not that I don't have anything to write about;
 actually I run into plenty of interesting stuff during an average day.
-I built the lastI Metaphoric when I was really into making everything dynamic and using [CakePHP](http://www.cakephp.org) on a daily basis, so it used Cake backed up by the Croogo CMS (as I was too lazy to write the functionality myself).
+I built the last Metaphoric when I was really into making everything dynamic and using [CakePHP](http://www.cakephp.org) on a daily basis, so it used Cake backed up by the Croogo CMS (as I was too lazy to write the functionality myself).
 Turns out this was an unfortunate choice, because while I'm not too lazy to write blog posts, I actually _am_ too lazy to maintain the blog software itself.